 I recommend using 365 days, unless you get a ton of messages.
 Otherwise, this is going to be a very small audience.
 After clicking to create the audience, it will automatically be added to the targeting within your ad set.

-Note that you can add targeting for locations, age, gender, languages, detailed targeting, and Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control..
+Note that you can add targeting for locations, age, gender, languages, detailed targeting, and connections.

 Keep in mind that all this does is filter your audience of people who have messaged your page.
 As you add targeting, the audience will only get smaller.

-You can only optimize for impressions, meaning that Facebook will show it to as many people within your audience as many times as possible.
+You can only optimize for Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More, meaning that Facebook will show it to as many people within your audience as many times as possible.
 Given the small size of the audience, it’s probably best to use this option anyway.

 You’ll need to enter a manual bid.
 Facebook uses $30 by default (or at least that’s what I get).
 You should experiment with what works best here.